haven1433/autoimplement/README.md

 the first delegate property of `StubMaxFinder` would be name `Max`, while the second would be named `Max_double_double`.

 .Net provides the `Action<>` and `Func<>` delegate types, and AutoImplement uses those where possible.
 However, if a method has `out` or `ref` parameters, AutoImplement must create a custom delegate for the method.
 If this is the case, then the custom delegate type will be named based on the method name and the parameter types, ignoring the out/ref modifiers since you cannot create two methods with the same signature with only the modifiers changed.
 For example, a method like `bool TryThing(string input, out IDisposable result)` in an interface would result in a delegate `public bool TryThingDelegate_string_System_IDisposable(string input, out IDisposable result)`.
 The delegate would be placed inside the Stub class and used by a property named `TryThing_string_System_IDisposable`.
 The name of this delegate will almost never be important, but it's there if you need to cast to it.
-More likey, you'll only need to know the name of the property, which always has the parameters types appended in the case of methods with `ref` or `out` parameters.
+More likely, you'll only need to know the name of the property, which always has the parameters types appended in the case of methods with `ref` or `out` parameters.

 ### Generic Methods are still methods, and are given a helper method to set implementations.